skippyr/libtdk/docs/posix-events-reference.md

 ### Syntax

-All mouse events reported by using the `\x1b[?1006h` code use the following syntax:
+All mouse events reported by using the `\x1b[?1006h` code, which is what this library uses, use the following syntax:

 ```
 27 91 60 <EVENT INFO> 59 <COORDINATE COLUMN> 59 <COORDINATE ROW> <RELEASE STATE>